-OFFERINGS: tool that analyzes susceptibility to true/false information and provides confidence ratings on the individual's situational awareness.
-Measures how well an individual is able to choose between true/false statements and then how they accept the relevant information as part of decision making.
+OFFERINGS: tool that analyzes susceptibility to true/false information and provides confidence ratings on the individual's situational avareness.
+Measures have well an individual is able to choose between true/false statements and then how they accept the relevant information as part of decision making.
 TECHNOLOGY: Signal detection theory, Tool (assumably app but not specified)